tum-esm/hermes/README.md

 ## 🎯 Main goals

 1. Observe system status and measurements in real-time
-2. Update the system configuratuon remotely
+2. Update the system configuration remotely
 3. Update the system software remotely
 4. Easy setup and deployment of Hermes Infrastructure